alan-turing-institute/sqlsynthgen/docs/source/tutorials/airbnb.rst

 Above, we have created a correlation between only two tables but one can create arbitrary correlations between many tables and variables, including complex time series such as a patient's test results or a customer's orders.
 This opens utility far beyond simple pipeline testing or showcasing, including fitting statistical models to the synthetic data that could perform non-trivially well on the real data.
 The output of the source statistics queries are available as arguments for the story generators, just like they are for the custom row generators.
-Thus the synthetic data generated can be made to match the original data, in whatever ways are desired.
+Thus the synthetic data generated can be made to match the original data in whatever ways are desired.
-The only significant limitation is that referencing or updating rows created before the current story was run is not easy (although not entirely impossible either).
+The only significant limitation is that referencing or updating rows created before the current story was run is not easy (although not entirely impossible either, by using the ``dst_db_conn`` object).

 Note that we make here the same trade off as we did before: generating very high fidelity data requires significant effort on the user's part, in writing the Python code for any story generators that are needed, and any source statistics SQL queries needed to inform those generators of properties of the original data.
 This is in contrast with other more automated synthetic data generators, such as GANs, which automatically learn various features of the source data and try to replicate them.
 However, what we gain are:

-* Full transparency and control over the ways in which the source data is utilised, and thus the ways in which privacy could in principle be at risk, including easy implementation of differential privacy guarantee.
+* Full transparency and control over the ways in which the source data is utilised, and thus the ways in which privacy could in principle be at risk, including easy implementation of differential privacy guarantees.
 * The possibility of starting from very low fidelity data, and incrementally adding fidelity to particular aspects of the data, as is needed to serve the utility of whatever use case the synthetic data is created for.

 Examples of the complete files generated by the tutorial can be found at: ``/sqlsynthgen/tests/examples/airbnb``.